Revealed preference with optimal transport: money pumps, bounded rationality, and preference recovery: Introduction

 {\bf Outline of the paper.}\; The remainder of the paper is organized as follows.
-Section \ref{sec:tmp} introduces the total money pump index $\text{TMP}$ and presents our main theorem (Theorem \ref{theorem:tmp}) for $\text{TMP}$.
-Section \ref{sec:tmp-c} introduces the constrained total money pump index $\text{TMP}_c$ and presents our main theorem for $\text{TMP}_c$ (Theorem \ref{theorem:tmp-c}).
-This section also has a comparison between our measure $\text{TMP}_c$ and the money pump indices introduced in \citet{echenique2011} and \citet{smeulders13}.
+Section \ref{sec:tmp} introduces the total money pump index $\text{TMP}$ and presents our main theorem for the finite data case (Theorem \ref{theorem:tmp}) for the $\text{TMP}$.
+We also present a result on welfare estimation (Theorem \ref{theorem:welfare-direct}).
+Section \ref{sec:pop} introduces the infinite data setup where we consider distributions over prices and consumption bundles.
+This section contains a result connecting the long-run money pump to the long run quasilinear utility wasted and long run additive cost inefficiency (Theorem \ref{theorem:pop-tmp-equi}) and an asymptotic result demonstrating that the sample TMP converges to the long run TMP (Theorem \ref{theorem:tmp-conv}).
+We also provide general results on the recovery of utility functions for the case where the distribution of consumption admits a density and a second result for the case where consumption is discrete and the distribution of price has connected support.
+In Section \ref{sec:price-misperception} we introduce a model of price misperception and show that any $U$ which achieves the infimum in the definition of $Q$ (i.e.\ equation \eqref{eq:Q-intro}) is a consistent estimator of the true utility function in this model.
 Section \ref{sec:conclusion} concludes.
 The appendix gives a more careful explanation of the relationship between our measure of additive cost inefficiency and the critical cost efficiency index introduced in \citet{afriat1973}, as well as all proofs omitted from the body of the paper.